minnukota381/quantum-computing-workshop-site/README.md

 ## Features

 - **Homepage**: Includes an overview of the workshop with a call-to-action for registration.
+- **Convener Section**: Provides details about the workshop and its objectives.
-- **Topics Section**: Lists the topics that will be covered during the workshop.
+- **About Section**: Lists the topics that will be covered during the workshop.
 - **Registration Section**: Provides details on the registration period, fees, and bank details for payment.
-- **Registration Form**: Allows participants to register for the workshop.

 ## Setup

 To run this project locally, follow these steps:

 1. Clone the repository:

     ```bash
     git clone https://github.com/minnukota381/quantum-computing-workshop-site.git
     ```

 2. Navigate to the project directory:

     ```bash
     cd quantum-computing-workshop-site
     ```